Retroheim-base/RetroPie-Extra/README.md

 **Note** - This repository is a fork from zerojay's repository which was unmaintained.
-A lot of stuff is old and might not be working as intended with recent RetroPie.
+Most of the scripts are old and may not be working as intended with recent RetroPie versions.

 # RetroPie-Extra

 This is a **collection of unofficial installation scripts for RetroPie** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie (yet?) for one reason or another.
-These scripts can be considered experimental at best.
+These scripts can be considered **experimental** at best.
 Some of these scripts might overwrite their RetroPie's scripts counterparts.

 This repository contains scripts that are being worked on and scripts that might not work out-of-the-box or not at all.
 Use at your own risk, I am not liable for any damage caused by any of these scripts or their affiliated software.